Certified in Healthcare Human Resources

 - CHHR Examination Preparation Guide

-The Certified in Healthcare Human Resources (CHHR) Examination Preparation Guide is available here.
+The CHHR Examination Preparation Guide is available here.
 ASHHRA has designed this guide to assist the health care HR practitioner in preparing for the CHHR certification examination.
 This guide has been created with the adult learner in mind.
 ASHHRA members get discounted pricing for the guide.

 Study Tools and Tips